Elementor global widgets: stop redesigning the same thing twice

 You finish styling a call-to-action banner, feel good about it, then realize it appears on fourteen other pages and none of them match.
 Elementor global widgets exist precisely to prevent that slow, grinding moment of regret.

-What a global widget actually is
+What Elementor global widgets actually are

 In Elementor Pro, any widget can be saved as a global widget.
 Once saved, every instance of it across your site is linked.
 Change the original and every copy updates automatically.
 No find-and-replace, no page-by-page editing, no hoping you got them all.